srk-ullagallu/notes/running/rci-cd.md

 - Tags should be detected

 After every detect the pipeline should run for its respective commit

+"We use a multibranch pipeline in Jenkins because, during development, developers often create multiple branches.
+As a DevOps engineer, it's not feasible to create a separate Jenkins pipeline for each branch.
+With the multibranch pipeline, Jenkins automatically detects branches containing a `Jenkinsfile` and triggers the CI/CD pipeline for each detected branch, ensuring continuous integration and delivery."

+declarative pipeline is easy to write it has syntax according to our requirement we can write pipelines though it is a easy and has lot of challenges so end of the we would go with scripted pipeline at a scale declarative pipeline not handling I faced scenario where declarative pipeline has a limitation so my strategy go into the scripted pipeline

 Why Jenkins is not good for CD purpose:
 - Since it does not have a flexibility to stop in b/w and wait for some actions like approvals for a long time phase to phase